thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/troubleshooting.md

 ### Enabling Certain Logs

-To facilitate troubleshooting, ThingsBoard MQTT Broker allows users to enable or disable logging for specific parts of the system.
+To facilitate troubleshooting, TBMQ allows users to enable or disable logging for specific parts of the system.
 This can be achieved by modifying the **logback.xml** file, which is located in the following directory:

 ```bash